NBISweden/IgDiscover-legacy/doc/guide.rst

 final/database/(V,D,J).fasta
     These three files represent the final, individualized V/D/J database found by IgDiscover.
-    The D and J files are copies of the original starting database;
-    they are not updated by IgDiscover.
+    The D file is a copy of the original starting database; it is not updated by IgDiscover.

 final/dendrogram_(V,D,J).pdf
     These three PDF files contain dendrograms of the V, D and J sequences in the individualized